jeftadlvw/git-nest/README.md

 # git-nest

 **git-nest** is a _git_ command line extension for loosely nesting external repositories into your repository.
-It's an alternative to the default `git-submodule` that does add submodule information to the index, but just works from a configuration file.
+It's an alternative to the default `git-submodule` that doesn't add submodule information to the index, but just works from a configuration file.

 > [!IMPORTANT]
 > This project is in early development.
 Source code may be unstable and documentation inaccurate.
 Proceed and use with caution.
 Feel free to open an issue!